ElaMCB/LILIA/README.md

 | Modularity | Enable / disable each agent | Bundled features |
 | Community | Accept PRs, no CLA | Closed repo |

-### 🚀 Call to action
+### Call to action

-- **⭐ Star or fork the repo**—signal that free, ethical AI-dev tools matter.
+- **Star or fork the repo**—signal that free, ethical AI-dev tools matter.
-- **🐛 Open issues for must-have agents**; I'll prioritise community requests over my own wish-list.
+- **Open issues for must-have agents**; I'll prioritise community requests over my own wish-list.
-- **📊 Share your GPU / CPU benchmarks** so we can publish realistic local-model performance guides—proof that "free" doesn't mean "slow".
+- **Share your GPU / CPU benchmarks** so we can publish realistic local-model performance guides—proof that "free" doesn't mean "slow".
-- **🧪 If you're a student or indie, become a beta tester**—your feedback keeps the pay-wall from creeping back in disguised as "enterprise features".
+- **If you're a student or indie, become a beta tester**—your feedback keeps the pay-wall from creeping back in disguised as "enterprise features".

-### 🧩 Bottom line
+### Bottom line

 Commercial editors can chase ARPU; we'll chase access.